anushkasw/LLM4RE/README.md

 ```

 ## Getting Started
-### Data Preparation: Place your datasets in the data/ folder.
-Follow the format guidelines in docs/data_format.md.
-### Model Inference: Use the main.py file in the src_jre and src_re folders to make inference for joint relation extraction and relation classification.
+- Model Inference: Use the main.py file in the src_jre and src_re folders to make inference for joint relation extraction and relation classification.
 ```bash
 python ./src_re/main.py \
 --task "NYT10" \